 Even though the guidelines do not require measure temperature at the door, we would like to do our due diligence and keep this measure in place.
 Please also fill out the Health Check Form daily.

 There are two main sections for these policies, 1) How the school will operate during the day 2) Illness policies.
 Parents must keep the school informed about any Covid-19 related symptoms or illnesses, any contact with anyone who has had a positive Covid-19 test or any international travels that they may take.
 Please phone the school and leave a message at (604) 221-9300.

 During the day

 - Parents must assess their children daily for Covid-19 symptoms before coming to school.
-These new key symptoms include fever (37.8 C or higher), chills, cough, difficulty breathing (in small children, this can look like breathing fast or working hard to breath), loss of sense of smell or taste, nausea or vomiting, diarrhea (Public Health Guidance for Child Care Settings During the Covid-19 Pandemic, page 6).
+These symptoms include fever (above 38 degrees C), chills, cough, difficulty breathing (in small children, this can look like breathing fast or working hard to breath), loss of sense of smell or taste, sore throat, loss of appetite, headache, body aches, extreme fatigue or tiredness, nausea or vomiting, and diarrhea

 - Parents must fill out, sign and date the Health Check Form before coming to school, confirming that their child is symptom free and that their child has not been given acetaminophen or ibuprofen (fever reducing medication) in the last 12 hours, and give the form to the teachers upon arrival.